hoangnh092185/Track-Suggester/README.md

 # Track Suggester

-## Input forms to connected business logic using Jquery, 8/12/16
+## Connects user inputs to the business logic using Jquery, bootstrap, javascript.
+8/12/16

 #### By **Nhat Hoang**